ageitgey/face_recognition/README.md

 ##### Speeding up Face Recognition

 Face recognition can be done in parallel if you have a computer with multiple CPU cores.
-For example if your system has 4 CPU cores, you can process about 4 times as many images in the same amount of time by using all your CPU cores in parallel.
+For example, if your system has 4 CPU cores, you can process about 4 times as many images in the same amount of time by using all your CPU cores in parallel.